f5devcentral/f5-xc-terraform-examples/workflow-guides/waf/f5-xc-waf-on-ce-multicloud/MCN-with-SMG/xc-console-demo-guide.rst

         g.
 Copy/Paste details service port to the origin server port field (In Azure cloud shell, you can run “kubectl get svc” to get the port value), apply the configuration
         h.
 Enable WAF and select the WAF policy.
 If not created, create a default WAF policy in blocking mode and attach it to the LB
         i.
 Scroll down to “Other Settings” section.
-            -  Here, in “VIP Advertisement” select custom and add the configs as shown in below image
+            -  Here, in “VIP Advertisement” select custom and advertise on above created GCP VPC site
         j.
 Save the configurations.